Three Tools to Scan a Linux Server for Viruses, Malware and Rootkits

 0 3 * * * /usr/local/bin/lynis --quick 2>&1 | mail -s "lynis output of my server" [email protected])

-ISPProtect requires PHP to be installed on the server, this should be the case on most hosting systems.
-In case you don't have a command line PHP installed yet, execute:
+ISPProtect requires PHP and ClamAV to be installed on the server, this should be the case on most hosting systems.
+ClamAV is used by ISPProtect in the first scan level with ISPProtect's own Malware signature set.
+In case you don't have a command-line PHP installed yet, execute:

 Run the following commands to install ISPProtect.

 mkdir -p /usr/local/ispprotect chown -R root:root /usr/local/ispprotect chmod -R 750 /usr/local/ispprotect cd /usr/local/ispprotect wget http://www.ispprotect.com/download/ispp_scan.tar.gz tar xzf ispp_scan.tar.gz rm -f ispp_scan.tar.gz ln -s /usr/local/ispprotect/ispp_scan /usr/local/bin/ispp_scan

 To start ISPProtect, run:

 The scanner automatically checks for updates, then asks for the key (enter the word "trial" here) and then asks for the path of the websites, normally that's /var/www.

 The scanner will now start the scan.
 Scanning progress is shown.
 The names of the infected files are shown on the screen at the end of the scan and the results are stored in file in the ISPProtect install directory for later use:

 To run ISPProtect automatically as a nightly cronjob, create a cron file with nano:

 0 3 * * * root /usr/local/ispprotect/ispp_scan --update && /usr/local/ispprotect/ispp_scan --path=/var/www [email protected] --non-interactive --scan-key=AAA-BBB-CCC-DDD